hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 you are interested in creating a specialized account that is invite only, you must first reach out to us at [admin@hachyderm.io](mailto:admin@hachyderm.io).

+For all other specialize accounts, please use the [account approval](#account-approvals) steps below to get formal approval for your account.

 ## User Accounts